TERRY ROSENBERG:

 Curated by Richard Kendall

-Edward Hopper House Museum & Study Center is pleased to present the exhibition Terry Rosenberg: An active meditation on the paintings of Edward Hopper, opening April 15th, 2020 and running through June 13th.
-The exhibition focuses on a new series of large-scale drawings Rosenberg has created in response to Hopper’s most iconic paintings.
-The distinguished curator, art historian, and author Richard Kendall will curate the exhibition.
+Edward Hopper House Museum & Study Center is pleased to present the exhibition Terry Rosenberg: An Active Meditation on the Paintings of Edward Hopper.
+The exhibition focuses on a new series of large-scale drawings created by Rosenberg in response to Hopper’s most iconic paintings.
+The exhibit is curated by distinguished curator, art historian, and author Richard Kendall.

 As Rosenberg describes it, “I dreamed of entering Hoppers’ paintings, while drawing their underlying dynamics as the experience unfolds.”
-Favoring responsive interpretation of the figures in their environments, Rosenberg draws gestural marks, lines, smudges, and erasures while minimizing exact portraiture, clothing, furniture and architecture of the mid 20th century.
-He transforms Hoppers’ paintings while maintaining their basic structure.
-Critics have characterized Hopper’s paintings as reflecting anxieties symptomatic of the modern era.
-Through the drawing experience Rosenberg explores Hoppers spatial evocations of emotion and meaning.
+Favoring responsive interpretation of the figures in their environments, Rosenberg draws gestural marks, lines, smudges, and erasures while minimizing exact portraiture, clothing, furniture and architecture of the mid-20th century.
+He transforms Hopper's paintings while maintaining their basic structure and explores Hopper's spatial evocations of emotion and meaning.

 As Rosenberg describes it, “I dreamed of entering Hoppers’ paintings, while drawing their underlying dynamics as the experience unfolds.”
-Favoring responsive interpretation of the figures in their environments, Rosenberg draws gestural marks, lines, smudges, and erasures while minimizing exact portraiture, clothing, furniture and architecture of the mid 20th century.
-He transforms Hoppers’ paintings while maintaining their basic structure.
-Critics have characterized Hopper’s paintings as reflecting anxieties symptomatic of the modern era.
-Through the drawing experience Rosenberg explores Hoppers spatial evocations of emotion and meaning.
+Favoring responsive interpretation of the figures in their environments, Rosenberg draws gestural marks, lines, smudges, and erasures while minimizing exact portraiture, clothing, furniture and architecture of the mid-20th century.
+He transforms Hopper's paintings while maintaining their basic structure and explores Hopper's spatial evocations of emotion and meaning.

 Images may be downloaded, reproduced, and published by members of the press for the sole purpose of creating or supporting timely news stories related to the Edward Hopper House and its exhibitions, programs, and events.
 Use of the press images for any other purpose requires the additional prior permission of the Edward Hopper House and may also require the additional prior permission of third-party rights holders.
 Obtaining these permissions is the sole responsibility of the press user.
 Press images may not be downloaded, reproduced, or published by commercial stock houses or archives under any circumstances.
 Press images must be reproduced in their entirety, and must include the identifying information provided by the Edward Hopper House, collection information, credit lines, and copyright.
 Images may not be cropped, detailed, overprinted, or altered without prior approval.